Find Grad Schools

 $34,920 Median Salary

 A master's degree in sacred music is offered at 41 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 23% were students from an underrepresented racial-ethnic group.
-Also, 8.9% of sacred music graduates were international students.
+This degree is more popular with male students, and about 19% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 7.1% of sacred music graduates were international students.

 Education Levels of Sacred Music Majors

-During the 2020-2021 academic year, 124 students earned their master's degree in sacred music.
+During the most recent year for which data is available, 113 people earned their master's degree in sacred music.
 This earns it the #227 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in sacred music at each degree level.